OPEN ROAD/OPEN MIND

 I visited the tiny city of Mecca and edged up to the Salton Sea.
 I meandered through Joshua Tree National Park and saw trees and plants that resembled life on another planet.
 I ate at Mom-and-Pop restaurants in Yucca Valley and rubbed shoulders with locals.
 I skirted by military installations at Twentynine Palms.
 I witnessed the troubling shanty-like homes of farm workers only 45 minutes away from the oozing wealth of La Quinta and Palm Desert; now tell me there aren’t a few stories seeping out of this little paragraph!

 California isn’t the only State where you can do this, obviously, so give it a try in your area.
 Pull out a map and look at a lonely stretch of seldom used highway that wiggles itself through a section of land you’ve never dreamt of visiting.
-Is it calling to you?

 Go on.
 You know you want to see it.